 PHAs can make rules about how many people of certain income levels it will take into public housing.
 This is called "Income Targeting."
-For example, a PHA might decide that only 40% of all its public housing units can be households making less than 50% of the median income level.

 Criminal Background

 Convictions for Meth Production

 If you were convicted for methamphetamine production on any federally subsidized housing property you can't ever live in public housing.